COVID-19 Vaccination information

 - if you are waiting for COVID-19 test results, or have tested positive for COVID-19

 - if you are a close contact of someone with COVID-19, or

 - if you are in quarantine.

-If you have had another vaccine, for example the influenza vaccination, in the 14 days before your COVID-19 vaccine appointment please let us know as we may need to reschedule your appointment.
+If you have had another vaccine in the 14 days before your COVID-19 vaccine appointment please let us know as we may need to reschedule your appointment.